-- issue warning or untitled letters; - require us to enter into a consent decree, which can include imposition of various fines, reimbursements for inspection costs, required due dates for specific actions, and penalties for noncompliance; - impose other civil or criminal penalties; - suspend regulatory approval; - · suspend any ongoing clinical trials; - refuse to approve pending applications or supplements to approved applications filed by us; - impose restrictions on operations, including costly new manufacturing requirements; or - seize or detain products or require a product recall.
+- issue warning or untitled letters; - require us to enter into a consent decree, which can include imposition of various fines, reimbursements for inspection costs, required due dates for specific actions, and penalties for noncompliance; - impose other civil or criminal penalties; - suspend regulatory approval; - suspend any ongoing clinical trials; - refuse to approve pending applications or supplements to approved applications filed by us; - impose restrictions on operations, including costly new manufacturing requirements; or - seize or detain products or require a product recall.

 In order to market and commercialize any product candidate outside of the United States, we must establish and comply with numerous and varying regulatory requirements of other countries regarding manufacturing, safety and efficacy.
 Approval procedures vary among countries and can involve additional product testing and additional administrative review periods.
 The time required to obtain approval in other countries might differ from that required to obtain FDA approval.
 The regulatory approval process in other countries may include all of the risks detailed above regarding FDA approval in the United States as well as other risks.
-Regulatory approval in one country does not ensure regulatory approval in another, but a failure or delay in obtaining regulatory approval in one country may have a negative effect on the regulatory approval process in others.
-Failure to obtain regulatory approval in other countries, or any delay or setback in obtaining such approval, could have the same adverse effects detailed above regarding FDA approval in the United States.
-Such effects include the risks that our product candidates may not be approved for all indications requested, which could limit the uses of our product candidates and have an adverse effect on product sales and potential royalties, and that such approval may be subject to limitations on the indicated uses for which the product may be marketed or require costly, post-marketing follow-up studies.
+Regulatory approval in one country does not ensure regulatory approval in another, but a failure or delay in obtaining regulatory approval in other countries, or any delay or setback in obtaining such approval, could have the same adverse effects detailed above regarding FDA approval in the United States and have an adverse effect on product for all indications requested, which could limit the uses of our product candidates and have an adverse effect on product sales and potential royalties, and that such approval may be subject to limitations on the indicated uses for which the product may be marketed or require costly, post-marketing follow-up studies.